Are you interested in the marijuana sector? Here experts explain what investors need to know about...

 “These are people you’re entrusting your money to, and if you can’t be confident about that, then by all means, don’t invest,” Alan Brochstein, a cannabis financial analyst with 420 Investor, told INN.

-Brochstein suggested the first thing an investor should find out about the people involved in the administration of a marijuana company is their experience in the market and their relationship to the industry.
+Brochstein suggested the first thing an investor should find out about the people leading a marijuana company is their experience in the market and their relationship to the industry.

 “Is management only here to make money, or do they have previous experience on the other side of the table, where cannabis made a material impact on their symptoms?” he said.
 “Together, these give a strong backing towards management’s passion for the industry and building their company.”

 How to invest in a cannabis stock: What does its capital structure look like?

-Brochstein said a quick review of any public company’s financial sheets will provide a lot of information into the model of the company, such as warrants and options.
+Brochstein said a quick review of any public company’s financial sheets will provide a lot of information on the company’s model, such as warrants and options.

 What’s more, Brown recommended that investors find out how many shares management holds, if they have been buying or selling their own shares and how much capital the founders put into the company.

 Brown added that investors should check if there are dilutive securities and what their exercise prices are, as well as the prices and valuations previous financings were done at, if a financing closed recently.
 He also said investors should know if the shares have a free-trading hold period, as it’s worthwhile knowing when that period ends.

-Finally, investors might want to ask a company how much it has in cash savings, and how long that will keep the company afloat before it needs to raise more capital.
+An important fact to know is whether the company is currently facing any debt.
+This could prove important as the marijuana company continues working towards its goals.
+Investors might also want to ask a firm how much it has in cash savings, and how long that will keep the company afloat before it needs to raise more capital.